 Further federal or state legislation or regulations may be enacted in the future through a public referendum process that could substantially modify or reduce the amounts paid for services and products offered by us and our subsidiaries and/or implement new or alternative operating models and payment models that could present more risk to our healthcare service operations.
 If successful, ballot initiatives introduced at the state level in the United States can force a vote of all state citizens to directly adopt or reject proposed new legislation.
 These ballot initiatives require a material commitment of resources by us to participate in public discourse regarding the proposed new legislation underlying the initiatives, which if passed, could further regulate clinic staffing requirements, state inspection requirements and margins on commercial business.
 In 2018, there were preliminary efforts in three states in the U.S. to place dialysis-related ballot initiatives in upcoming public referendums.
-Two such initiatives did not progress to placement on the ballot, and one in the State of California was placed on the ballot, but did not pass in the general election in November.
+Two such initiatives did not progress to placement on the ballot, and one in the State of California has been placed on the ballot and will be voted on in the general election in November.
 Also in California, legislation impacting the dialysis industry was passed by the California legislature but was then vetoed by the California Governor.
 State regulation at this level would introduce an unprecedented level of oversight and additional expense at the clinic level which could have a material adverse effect on our business in the impacted states.
-The referendum was defeated by a large majority in California suggesting the policy is unpopular with voters; however, we cannot rule out similar attempts in California or elsewhere in the future.
 While there is uncertainty regarding the passage and scope of these ballot initiatives, if some form of restrictive dialysis-related legislation passes at the state level, such action could have a material adverse impact on our business.
 It is also possible that statutes may be adopted or regulations may be promulgated in the future that impose additional eligibility requirements for participation in the federal and state healthcare programs.
 Such new legislation or regulations could, depending upon the detail of the provisions, have positive or adverse effects, possibly material, on our businesses and results of operations.